syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/get-filtered-rows.md

 domainurl: ##DomainURL##
 ---

-## Get the filtered row details in ##Platform_Name## Spreadsheet control
+## Get the filtered rows in ##Platform_Name## Spreadsheet control

-Filtering helps you to view specific rows in the spreadsheet by hiding the other rows.
-You can use the [allowFiltering](https://ej2.syncfusion.com/documentation/api/spreadsheet/#allowfiltering) property to enable or disable filtering functionality.
-Using the [applyFilter](https://ej2.syncfusion.com/documentation/api/spreadsheet/#applyfilter) method you can be able to filter the data present.
-With the help of isFiltered property you can be able to identify the filtered row.
+Filtering allows you to view specific rows in a spreadsheet by hiding the other rows.
+You can enable or disable filtering functionality using the [allowFiltering](https://ej2.syncfusion.com/documentation/api/spreadsheet/#allowfiltering) property.
+You can also use the [applyFilter](https://ej2.syncfusion.com/documentation/api/spreadsheet/#applyfilter) method to filter the data.
+The filtered rows can be obtained by using the isFiltered property on each row.

 The following code example shows how to get the filtered row details.